koonwen/YNC-Gym-Counter/README.md

 - Make a new branch for the project.
 In the terminal, type `git branch <name of branch>` ("name of branch" should be replaced with the following syntax "name-branchfeature".
 E.g. git branch koonwen-frontend)
 - Switch onto your branch with, `git checkout <name of branch>`
 - Start developing!
-- Once you are happy with your contributions, push your branch to the remote server under your branch name.
-Then open a pull request which will allow me to review your code before merging the the master branch
+- Once you are happy with your contributions, push your branch to the remote server under your branch name with `git push origin HEAD`.
+Then open a pull request on github which will allow me to review your code before merging the the master branch

 For all other questions and queries, please email: koonwen@gmail.com